 - Every box of sentimental items I put on a high shelf.

 A Decorative Tray

 A genius way to store unrelated items:

 Corral small items like loose change, eyeglasses, remote controls, and your lip gloss on a tray.
-Transforms what might otherwise look messy to a neat arrangement that’s stylish and chic.
+Transforms what might otherwise look messy into a neat arrangement that’s stylish and chic.

-- I use them for Q-tips, cotton balls, tweezers and clippers, hair elastics, lip balms and glosses, make-up applicators and more.
+I also use smaller ones for Q-tips, cotton balls, tweezers and clippers, hair elastics, lip balms and glosses, make-up applicators, and more.

-- When grouped together, small items look pretty and purposeful.
-Also, the inside of the medicine cabinet looks spic and span.
+When grouped together, small items look pretty and purposeful.
+Also, anywhere you use them, it looks spic and span!

 Top Organizing/Cleaning Products That Will Keep Your Home Sparkling